fathonix/BACKEND-API-Rust/README.md

 ## Performance?

-My personal benchmark using [Hoppscotch](https://hoppscotch.io), measured in milliseconds (ms) on a base M1 MBP.
+My personal benchmark using [Hoppscotch](https://hoppscotch.io), table filled with 15000 rows, measured in milliseconds (ms) on a base M1 MBP.
 YMMV, especially Rust can be as slow as 150ms at the start when `GET`ting one item.

 | Actions           | Laravel    | Actix/Diesel |
 | ----------------- | ---------- | ------------ |